hirrolot/datatype99/README.md

 A sum type is created using the `datatype` macro.
 I guess you have already caught the syntax but actually there exist one more kind of a variant: an empty variant which is expressed simply as `(Foo)`.
 It holds no data.

 Pattern matching is likewise intuitive.
-Just three brief notes:
+Just a few brief notes:

  - To match an empty variant, write `of(Foo) { ... }`.
  - To match the default case, i.e. when all other cases failed, write `otherwise { ... }`.